vrmarcelino/CCMetagen/README.md

 CCMetagen_merge.py -h
 ```

-You can also refer to our [tutorial - add link] for an applied example of the CCMetagen pipeline.
+You can also refer to our [tutorial](https://github.com/vrmarcelino/CCMetagen/tree/master/tutorial) for an applied example of the CCMetagen pipeline.

 ## FAQs